almenal/get-me-home/README.md

 ```

 ## 🎈 Usage <a name="usage"></a>
-Once you have all the packages and a API Key in your `.env` file, you need to edit `params.yaml` to specify the parameters of your search:
+Once you have all the packages and a API Key in your `.env` file, you need to edit `params.yaml` to specify the parameters of your search.
+The file provided has as an example a query I used to get home for Christmas.

 First specify the locations:
 - `from`: the IATA code of the airport you're leaving from